 This is a great option for a delicious Italian dish with friends during the weekend or a potluck, but it is also an easy recipe to make it on a weekday.
 Above all, this is a great make-ahead or freezer meal.
-If you are a pasta lover or enjoy a delicious vegetarian lasagna, homemade hamburger helper, linguine alfredo, or stuffed pasta shells, you surely will appreciate all this cheese manicotti dish has to offer.
+If you are a pasta lover then enjoy a delicious vegetarian lasagna, homemade hamburger helper, linguine alfredo, or stuffed pasta shells, you surely will appreciate all this cheese manicotti dish has to offer.

 What is Cheese Manicotti?

 Manicotti is a kind of pasta.
 It looks like a tube, and it is meant to be stuffed while baked in the oven.
 Spinach and cheese manicotti is a classic version of this Italian dish, while the 3 cheese manicotti is also a very popular option.
 You can find ridged or smooth tubes.
 The results will be the same; the size might slightly change.

 You don’t need a lot of ingredients for this recipe, and you can adapt and switch things around as you wish: